 Why Being Single at 55 Is Better Than Settling for an Unhappy Relationship

-Nearly half of all marriages in the U.S end in divorce, which makes it so that most people have been through or are currently going through an unhappy relationship at some point in their lives.
+Nearly half of all marriages in the U.S. end in divorce, which makes it so that most people have been through or are currently going through an unhappy relationship at some point in their lives.
 This begs the question: why settle for an unhappy relationship when being single can be just as fulfilling?
-Many singles find that they are happier alone than they would be settling down with someone who doesn’t make them happy or fulfilling their needs, such as feeling appreciated and loved.
+Many singles find that they are happier alone than they would be settling down with someone who doesn’t make them happy or fulfill their needs, such as feeling appreciated and loved.
 Let’s take a look at why being single at 55 may be better than settling for an unhappy relationship.

 Financial independence

 Without financial ties or even a need to make money in a relationship, both individuals can work freely without having to worry about their spouse’s income.
 Financial independence, as it turns out, can give couples and families a deeper connection and freedom in life.
 But what about love?
 And friendship?
-While being single does have its advantages (financial freedom, time to travel), there is still something to be said for companionship and friendship that comes with marriage.
+While being single does have its advantages (financial freedom, time to travel), there is still something to be said about the companionship and friendship that comes with marriage.

 While most married people will say they don’t spend every moment of every day with their partner, they do share a bond that is hard to find anywhere else in life.
 When The Guardian inquired whether she would recommend her lifestyle to others, Susie replied, I never recommend anything.
 It’s better to make your own mistakes than follow someone else’s path.
 Everyone has a different experience on the way to adulthood, and though my experience may not be for everyone, I hope that sharing my life’s journey with other women will open their eyes to their options.